iron3oxide/fletched/docs/controls.md

 so we need some kind of data structure outside the control to dictate what the DataTable displays.

-Lucky for us, python has immaculate support for table-like data structures!
+Lucky for us, python has immaculate support for tabular data structures!
 You have probably heard of pandas DataFrames, and they would have been an acceptable choice for our model.
 But since performance is very important here